apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ## Pass Custom Parameters
-When activating debug point, besides "timeout" and "execute" mentioned above, we can also pass custom parameters.
+When activating debug point, besides "timeout" and "execute" mentioned above, passing custom parameters is also allowed.<br>
+A parameter is a key-value pair in the form of "key=value" in url path, after debug point name glued by charactor '?'.<br> See examples below.

 ### API